technicalanxiety/technicalanxiety/_posts/backlog/2025-12-22-what-architects-actually-do-pt2.md

 In the final part, we'll address the foundation that makes translation possible - how to build trust with practitioners who know more than you, and leadership who needs to trust your judgment.
 <!-- END_NEXT_PART -->

+---

+*This is Part 2 of the "What Architects Actually Do" series.
+[Part 1: The Translation Layer](/what-architects-actually-do-pt1) covered the core skill.
+Part 3: Earning Technical Credibility covers the foundation that makes translation possible.*

 **Photo by [Brett Jordan](https://unsplash.com/@brett_jordan) on [Unsplash](https://unsplash.com/photos/brown-wooden-cross-on-white-surface-Fp4ERdkR5jU)**